 Due to the volume required of the lighter material to achieve the minimum 500kg weight the minimum size of hopper is 2.5m3.
-To allow for coning and rolling of the material a minimum of 5m3 will be selected.
+To allow for coning and rolling of the material a minimum of 5m3 has been selected.

-Minimum weight on the conveyor at any time will be 500kg.
+Minimum weight on the conveyor at any time is 500kg.